Pork Chop Marinade

 To freeze, simply freeze uncooked pork in resealable bag with marinade, making sure the pork chops are coated.
 Freeze for up to 3 months.

-To use, place the pork chops in the refrigerator overnight to completely thaw.
+Thaw pork chops completely in the fridge overnight.
 Grill as directed.

 Double this recipe, freeze half of it and you just made two meals.
 This is my kind of cooking!

-For moist leftover pork chops, reheat low and slow to an internal temperature of 145 degrees Fahrenheit.
+For moist leftover pork chops, reheat low and slow.
 Place in a shallow baking dish and add about 1 Tablespoon of water per pork chop, cover with foil and reheat for about 15 minutes at 350 degrees Fahrenheit.

 Imagine biting into a tender, juicy and delicious pork chop with amazing flavor.
 The perfect easy dinner recipe that you’ll always come back to!
 If you love this marinade, then check out or chicken marinade too.